 Other items that are commonly stolen include, but aren’t limited to, small electronic goods (such as phones) and their accessories, sports fashion items, and box sets of DVDs & games.

-Reason For Theft In Supermarkets
+Reason for Theft in Supermarkets

 Reasons for supermarket theft can vary greatly.
 As previously touched upon, one of the key reasons for a 24% increase in supermarket thefts can be attributed to the cost of living crisis.
 People will steal low-cost foods and essentials out of sheer necessity to feed themselves or their family, as opposed to looking to make a profit from it.